 What is the Bank Secrecy Act?

-The U.S. Bank Secrecy Act (BSA), 31 USC 5311 establishes program, recordkeeping and reporting requirements for national banks, federal savings associations, federal branches and agencies of foreign banks.
+The U.S. Bank Secrecy Act (BSA), 31 USC 5311 establishes the program, recordkeeping and reporting requirements for national banks, federal savings associations, federal branches and agencies of foreign banks.
 The Office of the Comptroller of the Currency’s implementing regulations are found at 12 CFR 21.11 and 12 CFR 21.21.
 The BSA was amended to incorporate the provisions of the USA PATRIOT Act which requires every bank to adopt a customer identification program as part of its BSA compliance program.

 Criminals have long used money-laundering schemes to conceal or “clean” the source of fraudulently obtained or stolen funds.
 Money laundering poses significant risks to the safety and soundness of the U.S. financial industry.
 With the advent of terrorists who employ money-laundering techniques to fund their operations, the risk expands to encompass the safety and security of the nation.
 Through sound operations, banks play an important role in helping investigative and regulatory agencies identify money-laundering entities and take appropriate action.